lorraine-mwoyounotsva/smart_road_cleaning_system/README.md

 A dashboard prototype that allows supervisors to manage road cleaning operations, assign tasks to cleaners, track progress in real-time, and generate basic reports.

+Here is a link to a video walkthrough of the website: https://drive.google.com/file/d/1FrcsTtBfoi0wpXbDKQ-3nAZjafhhAo2E/view?usp=sharing

 ## 📐 System Architecture

 ### 1. Frontend (HTML, CSS, JS)